 Wne "where it's from" is more important than "what it is"

-If you thought California wine labels were hard to understand, wait until you have spent some time with Italian wines.
+If you thought French wine labels were hard to understand, wait until you have spent some time with Italian wines.
 As in France, most Italian wines are seldom labeled by grape varietal, but instead by geographic origin.
-Modern European Union regulations (a Euro oxymoron) have only served to perpetuate the mystery for anyone unfamiliar with European wine regions.
 As a result, Italian regulations tend to stratify wines into fixed classes of perceived quality.
-As in France, this creates a self-fulfilling prophecy for wine producers.
+As in France, this creates a self fulfilling prophecy for wine producers.
 For example, if you make wine from the Sangiovese grape in the zone of Tuscany, you must be within the region of Chianti to be called a "Chianti."
 But, you can never aspire to be a Chianti Classico unless you are within the physical boundaries of the regulated Classico region within Chianti.
 Does being grown across the valley make it better?
 In every vintage?

 Italy is divided into 20 wine zones, which are the same as their political regions.
 Within those regions, Italian law further designates four classifications of wine quality based upon its place of origin.
 Look for one of these classifications on every bottle of Italian wine.

-DOCG - Demoninazion di Origine Controlla e Garantita
+DOCG - Denominazione di Origine Controllata e Garantita

 This means regulated and guaranteed place-name - only 17 of these designations exist.
 For instance, Chianti Classico and Brunello di Montalcino are both DOCG regions in Tuscany where the wine is made from Sangiovese grapes.

 Table wine carries no geographical indication on the label except Italy.
-For example, the Taurino Notarpanaro wine is identified only as red table wine.
-It is made by the Taurino family from a vineyard named Notarpanaro in the zone Puglia, that either does not lie within an approved geographic area or the Taurino family, like the Allegrinis, have chosen not to use the offical designation.
+For example the Taurino Notarpanaro wine is identified only as red table wine.
+It is made by the Taurino family from a vineyard named Notarpanaro in the zone Puglia, that either does not lie within an approved geographic area or the Taurino family, like the Allegrinis, have chosen not to use the official designation.